sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

 Stripe Connect accounts and Stripe Customers.

 The Sharetribe Stripe integration uses Stripe Custom Connect accounts for providers.
-When a provider first creates a listing, they need to onboard to Stripe Connect before they can receive payouts.
+A provider needs to onboard to Stripe Connect before they can receive payouts on their own listings or make offers on customer listings.
 For customers, on the other hand, a Stripe Customer does not need to be created by default.

 ## Stripe for providers: Stripe Connect Onboarding